 As a runner, one question that often comes to mind is whether running uphill or downhill burns more calories.
 In this section, I will explore this topic and provide insights based on my personal experience and research.

-See also How many calories are in a can of diet pepsi
+See also How many calories are in a half of a grapefruit

 The Science behind Calorie Burn